 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured McNear Warehouse (a few steps from this marker); Anza Expedition of 1776 (approx. ¾ mile away); Commodore Jones Point (approx. one mile away); Turner/Robertson Shipyard (approx. 1.1 miles away); Dedicated to the Memory of Pony Express Riders (approx. 1.1 miles away); Pony Express Ferry “Carquinez” (approx. 1.1 miles away); Jack London (approx. 1.2 miles away); Benicia Historic Tannery - Circa 1890 (approx. 1.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+McNear Warehouse (a few steps from this marker); Anza Expedition of 1776 (approx. ¾ mile away); Commodore Jones Point (approx. one mile away); Turner / Robertson Shipyard (approx. 1.1 miles away); Dedicated to the Memory of Pony Express Riders (approx. 1.1 miles away); Pony Express Ferry “Carquinez” (approx. 1.1 miles away); Jack London (approx. 1.2 miles away); Benicia Historic Tannery - Circa 1890 (approx. 1.2 miles away).

 More about this marker.
 The Burlington Hotel is located at the end of Canyon Lake Road, with just a parking lot and some railroad tracks separating it from the Carquinez Strait.

 Also see . . .
 Venerable Port Costa hotel is one of a kind.
 A look at the hotel today, providing the history of both the hotel and Port Costa.
 (Submitted on March 10, 2010.)

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on March 10, 2010, by Andrew Ruppenstein of Sacramento, California.
 This page has been viewed 1,487 times since then and 33 times this year.
 Last updated on July 30, 2012, by Michael Kindig of Long Beach, California.
 Photos: 1, 2. submitted on March 10, 2010, by Andrew Ruppenstein of Sacramento, California. • Syd Whittle was the editor who published this page.